yang-xiao-math/yang-xiao-math.github.io/README.md

 <h2 align="center">Brief Info</h2>
 Hello!
-Currently I'm a doctorant(PhD) at Aix Marseille Université in France, started from Oct 2024.
+Currently I'm a doctorant(PhD) at Aix Marseille Université in France, started from Oct 2024, supported by <a href="https://mathphdinfrance.fr">COFUND</a>.
 My supervisors are Prof. Colin Guillarmou and Rémi Rhodes.
 Before that I obtained my master degree at Fudan University in China, supervised by Prof. Elie Aïdékon.
 <h2 align="center">Research Interests</h2>
 My current research interests are mainly models from mathematical physics, especially conformal field theories.
 In particular, I am working on a conformal field theory called <a href="https://arxiv.org/abs/2310.18226">compactified imaginary Lliouville theory</a>, using probablistic, geometric, and algebraic tools.
 Before that, I worked on some projects related to random walk on trees.
 <h2 align="center">Publications</h2>